vwt-digital/project-open-data.github.io/index.md

 3-1 [Documenting APIs](v1.1/api/) - The specific guidance for documenting APIs in the data catalogs.

-3-2 [Automated deployment to Google Cloud](gcp-templates/) - Automatically create Google Cloud resources from Project Open Data Schema.
+3-2 [Automated deloyment to Google Cloud](https://github.com/vwt-digital/dcat-deploy) - Automatically create Google Cloud resources from Project Open Data Schema.
+Previously, deployment to GCP was part of this project, obsolete pages on [Obsolete version of automated deployment to Google Cloud](gcp-templates/)

 ----------------